stel-nik/clinical-rag/README.md

 - Clean REST API with auto-generated Swagger UI at `/docs` — test all endpoints directly in the browser without any extra tooling
 - MCP integration works reliably with Claude Desktop
 - Private agent works with Llama3.1
+- Kubernetes manifests written and tested locally with minikube

 **Known limitations:**

 - Only `.txt` files supported — PDF parsing would require adding `pypdf`
 - Llama3.1 8B tool calling is inconsistent — larger models are more reliable
 - Single Qdrant collection — no per-user or per-project isolation yet
 - No authentication on the API endpoints
+- Full GPU support requires WSL2 minikube on Windows (in progress)

 **Next steps:**

-- Add PDF support
+- Add PDF support (in progress)
 - Add authentication to the API
 - Build a simple chat UI in Next.js
 - Deploy Kubernetes manifests to AKS